genetic test

 Read More »

-PMS2 is a gene that produces a protein involved in DNA repair, specifically in a process called mismatch repair.
-This protein works closely with other mismatch repair proteins, including MLH1, MSH2, and MSH6, to detect and fix small errors that occur when DNA is copied in dividing cells.
-Together, these proteins play an important role …
+PMS2 is a gene that produces a protein involved in repairing mistakes in a cell’s DNA.
+It is one of four key mismatch repair (MMR) proteins — along with MLH1, MSH2, and MSH6 — that work together to find and fix small errors that occur when DNA is copied during cell division.
+PMS2 and MLH1 …

 Read More »